engineerapart/TheRemoteFreelancer/README.md

 See [Why](#why) and [Contributing](#contributing)

---
+---

-Looking for a job? in San Francisco Bay Area, CA or New York, NY?
+Are you looking for a job in San Francisco Bay Area or New York, NY?
 Take a look at [TripleByte](https://triplebyte.com/iv/cQCz3qM/cp).

-An online coding quiz gets you job offers from top tech companies.
+An online coding quiz from TripleByte can land you job offers from top tech companies.

---
+---

 **English**